 The way going up

 Choosing the best hiking boot is pretty much in the category of ‘it’s all relative.'
 Contrary to popular belief, the most important thing in a boot made to trek up mountains isn’t the overall design but the material with which it’s made out of.
 The top material could be a mixture of synthetics and suede, but the outsole of the boot is by far the most important aspect.
 A leading friction sole brand is Vibram; an Italian Alps company that specializes in making outsoles that are minimalistic and designed to aid biomechanics by fitting the natural shape of a human foot.
 One of the most important requirements to go hiking is to have the best gripping boots you can get, therefore decreasing the risk of tumbling down a hillside.

-Buying the best functional jacket is more of an investment as hiking jackets come in hand during the winter time as well.
+As well as a durable hiking backpack, functional jackets will come in handy for your escapades .
 The essential requirements for this type of outdoor wear is that it needs to be waterproof, highly insulating and windproof.
 The best jackets are of the alpine variety; because they factor in the requirements above but focus on staying light.
 You want to look for an ‘insulated hard shell.'
 The Droites Parka has great versatility, and because you’ll most likely be wearing a rucksack of some kind, it has the patented ‘thinsulate’ technology; keeping it light and durable.

 Image by – TrailSource